Hampton-on-Sea: Edmund Reid

 In 1903, Edmund James Reid (1846; – Herne Bay 5 December 1917) moved into number Four, Eddington Gardens: the house at the landward end of the terrace, previously advertised for £300.
 At that point the sea was still about two hundred yards away.
-He had retired in 1896 or 1898, having been head of CID in the Metropolitan police, and his most famous case was the Whitechapel murders in 1888.
+He had retired in 1896, having been head of CID in the Metropolitan police, and his most famous case was the Whitechapel murders in 1888.
 He named his house Reid's Ranch, painted castellations and cannon on its side and soon became known as the eccentric champion of the beleaguered Hampton-on-Sea residents.
 His house contained a parrot and many photographs of his London cases.
 His garden contained a cannonball found on his property, a post from the end of the old pier and a flagpole with a union flag.
 From a wooden kiosk in his garden named the Hampton-on-Sea Hotel he sold soft drinks and postcards featuring himself and the fast-vanishing remains of Hampton-on-Sea.